lsst-it/ittn-027/index.rst

 Perfdata feature
 ----------------

-Enables the proccesing of the data in order to generate graphs and data management.
+Enables the processing of the data in order to generate graphs and data management.

 .. code-block:: puppet